Last Updated on: 19th November 2023, 12:45 pm

-Bamboo shoots are safe for parrots to eat.
-They’re loaded with nutrients, including calcium, fiber, B-vitamins, potassium, and phytochemicals, which have antibacterial and antiviral properties.
-Bamboo shoots also contain traces of selenium, zinc, copper, iron, and manganese.
-However, the shoots contain cyanide.
-If they’re not cooked properly, they could harm your bird.
+Bamboo shoots contain calcium, fiber, B vitamins, potassium, and phytochemicals, which have antibacterial and antiviral properties.
+They also contain selenium, zinc, copper, iron, and manganese.

 Can Parrots Eat Bamboo?

 Bamboo is a vegetable that’s harvested from the ground.

 According to the Royal Society of Open Science, bamboo shoots contain cyanogenic glycosides.
 When eaten, they break down to form cyanide.
 This causes oxidative stress and damages bodily tissue.

 Cyanogen, specifically taxiphyllin, is an anti-nutrient that must be removed before consumption.

 - Cut away the hard, fibrous outer layers and leaves.